-There are a number of ways to make your packaging stand out.
-That being said, having a stand out package isn’t the same as providing a killer unboxing experience.
+There are a number of ways to make your branded packaging experience stand out through clever box design.
+That being said, having a stand out package isn’t the same as providing a killer product unboxing experience.

 You know that the presentation and packaging of your products counts.
 Slapping your merchandise in a plain, brown box isn’t going to cut it.

 Here are some tips on getting on board the unboxing trend and leveraging this effective marketing tactic:

 With online orders, you have fewer touchpoints to impress your customers than with a physical store.
 By contrast, in a physical store, most of your senses are involved in the shopping experience.

 In a physical store, your eyes see how the merchandise is displayed, your ears pick up the background music setting the mood, your nostrils are no doubt picking up various scents – perhaps perfume, or coffee, or something floral – and of course you’re able to physically touch all of the different textures in the store.

 It’s difficult to replicate an in-store shopping experience in a box, but you still need to make an effort to engage your customers, especially for ecommerce packaging.
 So, try to appeal to their senses.